Pagination

 Do

-• Position the pagination component below the content it controls, so users see results before navigating.
+• Position the pagination component below the content it controls.

-• Scroll users to the top of the results area when they change pages, so they start reading from the beginning of the new page.
+• Scroll users to the top of the results area when they change pages.

 Don't

-• Don't use pagination for step-based workflows where users complete tasks in order.
+• Use for step-based workflows where users complete tasks in order.
 Use <nys-stepper> instead.

 Properties